Defeat-ISIS Coalition in Iraq

 - 88 personnel at the Taji Military Complex, Iraq;

-- eight staff officers at the Coalition Joint Forces Land Component Command in Baghdad, conducting roles in training planning, support of ongoing planning and logistics, public information and the provision of legal advice;
+- eight staff officers at Coalition Headquarters in Baghdad, conducting roles in: training planning; support to ongoing planning and logistics; operational coordination and prioritisation; information operations planning; and the provision of legal advice;

 - three personnel supporting intelligence functions within the US Central Command Forward Headquarters in Qatar;

 - up to six personnel deployed to the region providing logistics support for our deployment in Iraq.

 The mandate for these deployments expires on 30 June 2019.

 For more information on Operation Inherent Resolve go to: www.inherentresolve.mil (external link)

 As part of Cabinet's September 2018 decision to extend the New Zealand Defence Force deployment to Iraq and the region from 30 November 2018 to 30 June 2019, the mandated personnel numbers were reduced to up to 121 personnel (from 30 November 2018).
 Cabinet also invited the Minister of Foreign Affairs and Minister of Defence to report back to Cabinet before the end of April 2019 on possible options for New Zealand contributions to Iraq from July 2019.